Use Message Browser in Confluent Cloud

 Use From beginning, From offset, From timestamp, or From specific time to refine message searches.

 By default, message browser displays the latest messages when you first open it.
-You can instead view the earliest messages from the topic, up to the selected maximum amount.
+To instead view the earliest messages from the topic, up to the configured limit, select From beginning.

-To view messages starting from an offset, select a partition and then select From offset and enter an offset.
+To view messages starting from an offset, select a partition, then select From offset and enter an offset.

 Tip